-- 53. Banks that receive relevant services are expected to ensure that UIG service providers maintain, or are supported by, an adequate amount of OCIR financial resources to enable these providers to independently cope with financial stress that may arise over the course of the resolution process and related restructuring. - 54.
+- 54. Banks that receive relevant services are expected to ensure that UIG service providers maintain, or are supported by, an adequate amount of OCIR financial resources to enable these providers to independently cope with financial stress that may arise over the course of the resolution process and related restructuring. - 55.
 Banks are expected to ensure that UIG service providers have immediate access to a minimum amount of OCIR financial resources in case of a resolution event.
-According to the EfB, this minimum amount is expected to be equivalent to at least 50% of the UIG service provider's annual fixed overheads of the relevant services provided to group legal entities. - 55.
-Annual fixed overheads are expected to be calculated using as a reference the method set out in Article 1 of Commission Delegated Regulation (EU) 2015/488).30 - 56.
+According to the EfB and EBA Resolvability Guidelines, this minimum amount is expected to be equivalent to at least 50% of the UIG service provider's annual fixed overheads of the relevant services provided to group legal entities. - 56.
+Annual fixed overheads are expected to be calculated using as a reference the method set out in Article 34b of Delegated Regulation (EU) No 241/2014 as regards own funds requirements for firms based on fixed overheads.37 - 57.
 In addition, banks are also expected: - to perform an analysis with the aim of obtaining a comprehensive understanding of the risks preventing UIG service providers from remaining financially resilient during resolution and any consequent restructuring.
-To this end, banks can leverage any capability already developed or under development in accordance with the SRB operational guidance on liquidity and funding in resolution31; and - to monitor the OCIR financial resources available for intra-group providers of relevant services. - 57.
-Banks are expected to ensure that their UIG service providers have access to the additional OCIR financial resources to the extent needed as a result of the analysis above. - 58.
-In order to ensure financial resilience of UIG service providers financial resources, OCIR financial resources should consist of high-quality liquid assets (HQLA) and/or other marketable securities (i.e. assets that can be monetised quickly, even in stressed conditions, without significant loss in value through outright sales or repurchase agreements).
+To this end, banks can leverage any capability already developed or under

-29 Resolution strategy encompasses both the preferred and variant strategy as relevant.
+36 Resolution strategy encompasses both the preferred and variant strategy as relevant.